League of Nations Mandates

 Mandate of Western Samoa

-The League of Nations confers a Class C Mandate over the former German Colony of Samoa to the Dominion of New Zealand.
-On 1 April 1922 the Samoa Act 1921 will come into force, allowing the New Zealand Governor-General to appoint an Administrator based in Apia to hold executive power.
+The League of Nations conferred a Class C Mandate over the former German Colony of Samoa to the Dominion of New Zealand.
+On 1 April 1922 the Samoa Act 1921 came into force, allowing the New Zealand Governor-General to appoint an Administrator based in Apia to hold executive power.

 Mandate of Nauru

 The League of Nations grants the Commonwealth of Australia a Class C mandate over Nauru, formerly part of German New Guinea, with the United Kingdom and the Dominion of New Zealand as co-trustees.
 The island is essentially administered by Australia, but the newly created British Phosphate Commission, run by all three co-trustees, controls the rights to exploiting the island's primary resource - its rich phosphate reserves.